Code-Institute-Submissions/Mr-Jason-ONeill-project1-handyman/README.md

 Hamburger menu button - not working on small screens.
 Not including JavaScript, so put nav-links into left & right sections so they're easy to see for all users.

+img-cards on the right to be placed under text on smaller screens.
+Inspecting code, suggests removing = .card-img-top { width:100; } has been removed, still not working.
 -------------------------------------------------- README layout for future